Learning to optimize with convergence guarantees using nonlinear system theory: Introduction

 \emph{Contributions:} In this paper, we establish methods to learn high-performance optimization algorithms that are inherently convergent for smooth non-convex functions.
-From control system theory, we inherit the emphasis on convergence and robustness guarantees \cite{lessard2016analysis,scherer2021convex,hauswirth2021optimization,belgioioso2022online}, ensuring learned algorithms converge to local solutions in a provable and quantifiable way.
-From ML, we embrace the ability to tackle user-defined performance metrics through automatic differentiation, and the outstanding generalization capabilities to previously unseen optimization problems.
+From control system theory, we inherit the emphasis on convergence guarantees \cite{lessard2016analysis,scherer2021convex,hauswirth2021optimization,belgioioso2022online}, ensuring learned algorithms converge to local solutions in a provable and quantifiable way.
+From ML, we embrace the ability to tackle user-defined performance metrics through automatic differentiation\footnote{The computational engine to efficiently compute derivatives of functions specified by a computer program using the chain rule repeatedly, e.g., \cite{paszke2017automatic}.}, and the outstanding generalization capabilities to previously unseen optimization problems.
 Our key contribution is the reformulation of the problem of learning optimal convergent algorithms into an equivalent, unconstrained one that is directly amenable to automatic differentiation tools.

-We achieve this by dividing update rules into: $1)$ a gradient descent step that ensures convergence, and $2)$ a learnable innovation term that enhances performance without compromising convergence.
-Notably, our method not only guarantees algorithm convergence, but it also encompasses \emph{all and only} convergent algorithms, thus sidestepping conservatism, and eliminating the need for safeguarding and early-stopping mechanisms \cite{andrychowicz2016learning,chen2022learning,heaton2023safeguarded}.
+We achieve this by dividing update rules into: $1)$ a gradient descent step that ensures convergence, and $2)$ a learnable term that enhances performance without compromising convergence.
+Notably, our method not only guarantees algorithm convergence, but it also encompasses \emph{all and only} convergent algorithms.
+As a result, we do not rely on safeguarding and early-stopping mechanisms \cite{andrychowicz2016learning,chen2022learning,heaton2023safeguarded}.
+Instead, the L2O approach we consider shifts the challenge to selecting a metric for algorithm performance that appropriately reflects the desiderata, for instance, trading off the speed of convergence and the quality of the solution.
 Furthermore, we achieve convergence even when dealing with incomplete gradient measurements, making our methodology relevant for ML with batch data.
-We validate the effectiveness and generalizability of our methodology through ML benchmarks, advocating for the adoption of customizable performance metrics that consider a blend of algorithmic speed and quality of the solutions they converge to.
+We validate the effectiveness and generalizability of our methodology through ML benchmarks.

 \emph{Notation:} The set of all sequences $\mathbf{x} = (x_0,x_1,x_2,\ldots)$ where $x_t \in \mathbb{R}^n$ for all $t\in \mathbb{N}$ is denoted as $\ell^n$.
 For $\mathbf{x} \in \ell^n$, we denote by $z\mathbf{x} = (x_1,x_2,\ldots)$ the sequence shifted one-time-step forward.
 Moreover, $\mathbf{x}$ belongs to $\ell_2^n \subset \ell^n$ if $\norm{\mathbf{x}}_2 = \sqrt{\sum_{t=0}^\infty |x_t|^2} < \infty$, where $|\cdot|$ denotes any vector norm.
 When clear from the context, we omit the superscript $n$ from $\ell^n$ and $\ell^n_2$.
 For a function $g:\mathbb{R}^n \rightarrow \mathbb{R}^m$, we write $g\left(\mathbf{x}\right) = (g(x_0),g(x_1),\ldots) \in \ell^m$.
 A causal operator $\mathbf{A}:\ell^n \rightarrow \ell^m$ such that $\mathbf{A}(\mathbf{x}) = (A_0(x_0),A_1(x_{1:0}),\ldots,A_t(x_{t:0}),\ldots)$ is said to be $\ell_2$-stable if $\mathbf{A}(\mathbf{x}) \in \ell_{2}^m$ for all $\mathbf{x} \in \ell_{2}^n$.
 Equivalently, we write $\mathbf{A} \in \mathcal{L}_{2}$.
 We denote by $\left \lfloor x \right \rfloor$ the greatest integer smaller than $x\in \mathbb{R}$ and use $a \bmod b$ to denote the remainder of $a \in \mathbb{N}$ when divided by $b \in \mathbb{N}$.